-Eric Tyson, one of the authors of Mortgages for Dummies says, "My co-author and I are proud of the fact that since the very first edition of our book, we've been telling people to stay away from the interest-only loans and no down payment loans that were stretching them way too thin."
+Eric Tyson, one of the authors of says, "My co-author and I are proud of the fact that since the very first edition of our book, we've been telling people to stay away from the interest-only loans and no down payment loans that were stretching them way too thin."

 When you are talking about interest-only mortgages, it's important to know the difference between the interest and the principal.
 The interest is the fee that the homebuyer pays to borrow money from the lender.
 The principal is the actual loan amount.
 It's also important to know that an interest-only mortgage isn't an actual loan, but an option that can be attached to any type of home mortgage.

 So, what is it?
 An interest-only mortgage is a loan where the borrower only pays interest on the principal balance (or the total amount due) for a set period of time.